PPMC-DAC/WebSite/README.md

 ### Layouts

-The following sections describe usage instructions for this Jekyll theme,including available layouts, includes, sass and/or assets.
+The following sections describe usage instructions for this Jekyll theme, including available layouts, includes, sass and/or assets.

 #### Home